scaffino/Blink/README.md

 # Blink
-This is a proof-of-Concept implementation of Blink, a light client for static difficulty PoW blockchains.
+This is a proof-of-Concept implementation of Blink, an Optimal Proof of Proof-of-Work client for static difficulty PoW blockchains.